RotatingLlama/dnd-gadget-app/README.md

   - How many charges/uses it currently has remaining
   - How many it has when it resets
   - What triggers a reset:
-    - Currently "lr" and "sr" are allowed, for long and short rests respectively.
+    - Allowed codes are "lr", "sr" and "dawn", for things that reset at long rests, short rests and dawn respectively.
-    - It's valid to specify one, both or none of these intervals.
+    - It's valid to specify any number of these intervals, including none.
 ```
 {
       "name": "Hemlock",